 It was a battle for the ages at this year’s school Spelling Bee.
 Congratulations to Lillian for winning the tightest race in Russell Spelling Bee history!
 All contestants did outstanding and should be proud of their courage and efforts.

 February is National Reading Month.
 Russell’s theme this year is “Camp out with a good book”.
 You will be receiving more information about specific events as we enter the next month.
 Be prepared to have kids renewed excitement for reading.

 Russell’s student council decided to match a donation to the school to purchase a “Blue Buddy Bench”.
 You will soon be seeing the bench on the playground.
 Student council is going to be training students in our school to either sit on the bench if they need a buddy or to involve students sitting on the bench in their games.
 The Blue Buddy Bench is a national program that has become very popular over the last year as a way to increase a sense of community.
 Thank you to Mr. Markley for agreeing to give up the bench after storing on the stage since winter break.
 I’m sorry it didn’t work better for you.

 Moscow’s Polar Walk is scheduled for February 7th this year.
 In true Polar Walk fashion, it will most likely be much nicer and warmer than International Walk to School Day that took place in the early fall.
 This is a good time to encourage and reinforce students to walk to school or carpool.

 Winter Matinee Series

 Tickets for the Children’s Matinee Series at Village Centre Cinemas are now available in the Russell Office.
 A booklet of tickets cost five dollars and include 8 movie tickets.
 A portion of each booklet goes toward the West Park/Russell PAT.
-I am particularly looking forward to Kung Fu Panda 3 as my family continues to search for Shifu’s “Inner Peace”.
+The matinees started last weekend and go through the next month or so.